Founded 8000 B.C.

 FAQsIMG_1259.JPG

-Who can attend a Dig Afognak camp?
+Who can attend a Dig Afognak Youth Camp?

-• All Elders and youth (9-14) are welcome to attend.
+• All Elders and youth (9-14) are encouraged to attend.

-• NVA tribal members will have priority placement when accepting Dig Afognak applications.
+• NVA Tribal Members will have priority placement when accepting Dig Afognak applications.

 What does it cost to attend a Dig Afognak camp?